The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

 and, by property $(\mathbf B)$, there is a function $\psi' \in \cB$ that agrees with $\psi$ on $\Gamma_{\leq k}$, with the property that

 We claim that this is impossible.
 Indeed, if $\psi'$ is unassigned on $\gamma_k$, then it would be a departing function, contradicting the hypothesis that $\gamma_k$ is skippable.
-On the other hand, if $\psi'$ is assigned to a previous loop then $\psi$ would have been assigned to that loop as well.
+On the other hand, if $\psi'$ is assigned to a previous loop or bridge then $\psi$ would have been assigned to that loop or bridge as well.

-We conclude that $s_{k+1} (\varphi) = s'_k [\tau'_k (\varphi)]$, and, similarly, $s_{k+1} (\varphi') = s'_k [\tau'_k (\varphi')]$, as required. \end{proof}
+We conclude that $s_{k+1} (\varphi) = \xi'_k (\varphi)$, and, similarly, $s_{k+1} (\varphi') = \xi'_k (\varphi')$, as required. \end{proof}

-\begin{lemma} Suppose $\gamma_k$ is a skippable loop, and there is a building block $\phi$ such that $s_{k+1} (\phi) > s_k [\tau_k (\phi)]$.
+\begin{lemma} Suppose $\gamma_k$ is a skippable loop, and there is a building block $\varphi_1$ such that $s_{k+1} (\varphi_1) > \xi_k (\varphi_1)$.
 Then there is a permissible function $\psi = \varphi + \varphi' \in \cB$ such that \begin{enumerate} \item $s_{k+1} (\varphi) = s_k (\varphi) + 1$, \item $s_{k+1} (\varphi') = s_k (\varphi') - 1$, and \item $D + \ddiv(\varphi')$ contains either $w_k$, a point of $\gamma_k$ whose distance from $w_k$ is not an integer multiple of $m_k$, or two points of $\gamma_k \smallsetminus \{ v_k \}$. \end{enumerate} \end{lemma}

 \begin{proof} Since $\gamma_k$ is skippable, there is an unassigned permissible function $\psi = \varphi + \varphi' \in \cB$ such that $2D+\ddiv(\psi)$ contains either $w_k$, a point whose distance from $w_k$ is a non-integer multiple of $m_k$, or two points of $\gamma_k \smallsetminus \{ v_k \}$.
 We first consider the case where one of the two functions $\varphi, \varphi'$ has smaller slope on $\beta_{k+1}$ than on $\beta_{k}$.
 Suppose without loss of generality that